 - A username and password for the initial administrative user that will be created in Keyfactor Identity Provider.
 By default, the username admin is used. - The fully qualified domain name (FQDN) that you will use to access Keyfactor Identity Provider from a browser.
 This is typically the hostname of the container host. - The FQDN or IP address of the SQL server hosting the database for Keyfactor Identity Provider.
-If you choose to use the IP address, the SSL certificate on the SQL server will need to include the IP address as a SAN.
-If you configured your database in a non-default instance or your SQL is running on a non-standard port, you will need this information as well. - The name of the database you created in SQL for Keyfactor Identity Provider. - The username and password for the login you created in SQL for Keyfactor Identity Provider. - The path to the sql-keystore Java keystore you created as per Prepare Certificates on page 13. - The paths to the server certificate (mycert.cer) and unencrypted private key (mycert_key-plain.pem) you prepared as per Prepare Certificates on page 13.
+If you choose to use the IP address, the SSL certificate on the SQL server will need to include the SQL server's IP address as a SAN.
+If you configured your database in a non-default instance or your SQL is running on a non-standard port, you will need this information as well. - The name of the database you created in SQL for Keyfactor Identity Provider. - The username and password for the login you created in SQL for Keyfactor Identity Provider. - The path to the sql-truststore Java keystore you created as per Prepare Certificates on page 13. - The paths to the server certificate (mycert.cer) and unencrypted private key (mycert_key-plain.pem) you prepared as per Prepare Certificates on page 13.

-- The IP address of at least one DNS server in your environment that can be used to resolve the hostname of the SQL server if that server isn't publicly routable. - The path for the Keyfactor Identity Provider image you will install.
+- The IP address of at least one DNS server in your environment that can be used to resolve the hostname of the SQL server if that server isn't publicly routable and you're not connecting to the SQL server via IP address. - The path for the Keyfactor Identity Provider image you will install.

 Note: The image artifactory will be available soon.
-For more information, visit soft-ware.keyfactor.com or contact support@keyfactor.com.
+For more information, check with your Keyfactor Client Success Manager or contact support@keyfactor.com.